Stinkstudios/sono/README.md

 Sono.loadAudioElement(url, callback, callbackContext) // load as html audio el

-Sono.destroy(id) // remove, stop and cancel if still loading (should it be called remove?)
+Sono.destroy(soundOrId) // remove, stop and cancel if still loading (should it be called remove?)

 ##### set up / detection (should these be in utils module?):